 1. Go to the users drop down at the top right and select "My Projects"

-Import Projec ets
+Import Project ts

 1 Import a Project

-1 Projects
+F Projects

-- 36 builds passing
+and shape for 36 builds passing

-- 34 builds passing
+and the second s 34 builds passing

-1. Select ' "Import a Project"
+1. Select " Import a Project"

-Import Manu ally
+Import Manua lly